Q. What are Color Codes?

 Q. Who is DMR-MARC?

-A. DMR-MARC is the group that is coordinating ID assignments world-wide.
+A. DMR-MARC is the group that built the first Amateur DMR network world-wide.

 Q. Is the range on DMR equal to or better than analog?